-In 1993, a detailed Council assessment of the Pre-School revealed that enrolments had declined since 1990, projected enrolments predicted building had decline. the many design inadequacies and the estimated cost for alterations to meet required standards would be \$180,000.
+In 1993, a detailed Council assessment of the Pre-School revealed that enrolments had declined since 1990, projected enrolments predicted the building had many inadequacies and the estimated cost for alterations to meet required standards would be \$180,000.
 Council recommended that the Kindergarten be closed, and the children be relocated to other Kindergartens.
 Reduced State Government funding for Kindergartens also contributed to the Council rationalising Kindergartens in the City of Knox.